eye-division/jennyblyth/_gallery/jenny-blyth.md

-  dreaming spires.&nbsp; The gardens and trees are now matured, and nature has softened the geometry of the buildings creating reflections and shadows that play out across the surfaces changing colours, textures and moods so that each day and hour is different.&nbsp; I have been struck by the joy in the environment of Wolfson that was designed to engender 'humane' living.
+  dreaming spires.&nbsp; The gardens and trees are now matured, and nature has softened the geometry of the buildings creating reflections and shadows that play out across the surfaces changing colours, textures and moods so that each day, each hour is different.&nbsp; I have been struck by the calm and joy in the environment of Wolfson that was designed to engender 'humane' living.
   &nbsp;&nbsp;